Quick Exit Hide Your Tracks

 • There may be pressure to allow cutting/Female Genital Mutilation (FGM) on your children.

 While traditional attitudes can be helpful, they can also be a barrier that can stop survivors who have been assaulted from accessing support.
 You do not need to report to the police or leave home to get support.
-Confidentiality is essential for people from BAMER communities to get support and help.
+Confidentiality is essential for survivors to get support and help.

 We want to ensure that anyone who wishes to access our service can do so and we can provide a translator for a limited number of counselling sessions.
 Our services are confidential and we are here to listen to and support you.